Pubky Auth

 AuthToken verification

-1. Check the 75th byte (version) and make sure it is 0 for this spec.
+- Check the 75th byte (version) and make sure it is

-3. Verify that the timestamp is within a window from the local time, the default should be 45 seconds in the past, and 45 seconds in the future to handle latency and drifts.
+timestampis within a window from the local time: the default should be 45 seconds in the past and 45 seconds in the future to handle latency and drifts. - Verify that the

-4. Verify that the pubky is the signer of the signature over the rest of the serialized token after the signature (serialized_token[65..]).
+pubkyis the signer of thesignatureover the rest of the serialized token after the signature (serialized_token[65..]). - To avoid reuse of the token the

-Callback URLs work fine for full-stack applications, but there are many cases where you would want to develop and application without a backend, yet you still would like to let users sign in and bring their own backend, that is not a new concept, in fact unhosted applications is one of the main reasons we are developing Homeservers.
+Callback URLs work fine for full-stack applications.
+There are however many cases where you would want to develop an application without a backend, yet you still would like to let users sign in and bring their own backend.
+The idea of Unhosted applications is one of the main reasons we are developing Homeservers.

 Limitations